timpending/comp-sci-curriculum/Unit-2/01-linked-lists-intro.md

 ###Singly Linked List

 A singly linked list is stored in memory using references to other memory locations.
-In drawing below, the list looks as if it's all in a line, but in fact, in memory, the list is skattered all over the place.
+In drawing below, the list looks as if it's all in a line, but in fact, in memory, the list is scattered all over the place.
 The first object could be at a very high memory address and the second object could be at a very low memory address.
 The only thing that keeps the list together is the next pointers.
 The next pointers are references to where the next element in the linked list list located.

 ![](http://www.cs.usfca.edu/~srollins/courses/cs112-f07/web/notes/linkedlists/ll2.gif)